 One of my biggest complaints with the Peloton programming is there is no pause button!
 You cannot pause a class at any time to get a drink, help a child, answer the door, send a text or use the bathroom.
 If you step away from your bike or Tread, the class will continue in the background until you either come back or it times out.
 This is a huge hassle!
-One of the benefits of exercising at home is the ability to quickly pause when needed.
+One of the benefits of exercising at home is the ability to briefly pause when needed.
 Peloton does not have a pause button because it would throw off the Leaderboard rankings.
 Athletes who step away arguably have an advantage over those who continue to push through.

 - Leaderboard rankings are based on distance and elevation rather than Kilojoules

 Riders may be training for different events or they may want to be ranked by different criteria than simply Kilojoules alone.
-Since the NordicTrack and ProForm bikes include incline and decline options, they can also reflect total elevation gain, which is an important training variable.
+Since NordicTrack bikes include incline and decline options, they can also reflect total elevation gain, which is an important training variable.
 Total distance as determined by resistance and speed throughout the session.
 Kilojoules are very accurate at reflecting how much energy you produced throughout your ride, but a Kj total doesn’t reflect resistance, speed or elevation gain. iFit allows users to tailor their rankings per their training variable.